New snacks on sale now for a limited time! Use code NEW for 15% off.

 One example of many is antimicrobial photodynamic therapy (aPDT), based on a light treatment, which has shown to be as efficient as conventional antibiotics, even against antibiotic-resistant bacteria.
 The activity of aPDT is based on the cytotoxic effect of reactive oxygen species (ROS) with the help of substances such as methylene blue as a photosensitizer to increase oxygen levels [16].

-MB has also been studied (pre-pandemic) as an effective treatment against coronaviruses when combined with certain spectrums of light [18].
+Methylene blue has also been studied (pre-pandemic) as an effective treatment against coronaviruses when combined with certain spectrums of light [18].

-Methylene Blue Reduces the damaging effects of cosmic and UV radiation
+Methylene Blue Reduces the Damaging Effects of Cosmic and UV Radiation

 Tips to Avoid Jet Lag

-So…now to take action!
-Here are some tips you can incorporate to avoid (or at least reduce) jet lag.
+So… now to take action!
+Here are some tips you can incorporate to avoid (or at least reduce) jet lag:

 • With less humidity on the plane, you will already feel more dehydrated than usual.
 In addition, alcohol dehydrates the body even more.
-So, avoid alcohol and drink water--either mineral water or water with electrolytes is best.
+So, avoid alcohol and drink water either mineral water or water with electrolytes is best.

 • Walk around and stretch as much as you can to increase blood circulation and wear compression socks to reduce the amount of blood flow pooling in your legs.